evanmunro/market-interference/README.md

 The only data source used is the replication package for the Filmer et al. (2023).
 The replication package is available on the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/SGJDLC) and is in the public domain.

-The citation for the data is as follows:
 Filmer, Deon; Friedman, Jed; Kandpal, Eeshani; Onishi, Junko, 2021, "Replication data for: Cash Transfers, Food Prices, and Nutrition Impacts on Ineligible Children", https://doi.org/10.7910/DVN/SGJDLC, Harvard Dataverse, V1

 The following files are used from this dataset: